Travel and subsistence costs

 Travel and subsistence costs (meals and accommodation) include reasonable out-of-pocket expenses for field work, research conferences, collaborative trips, archival work and historical research, for the grantee, research personnel, students and colleagues working with the grantee, and visiting researchers.

-Air travel must be claimed at the lowest rate available, not to exceed full economy fare.
+Air travel must be claimed at the lowest economy rate available.

 Safety-related expenses for field work, such as protective gear, immunizations, etc.

 Entry visa fee (for grantees and/or research personnel) when required for the purpose of research.

 Collaborators may claim travel and subsistence expenses related to research planning and exchange of information with the grantee or for the dissemination of research results.

 Child-care expenses while a nursing mother or single parent is travelling, with the following restrictions: